siimple/colors/README.md

 ## Usage

-### Using the CSS version
+### Using the compiled CSS file

-Also, you have a compiled CSS version of this module placed in the `./dist` folder.
+Also, you have a compiled CSS file of this module placed in the `./dist` folder.
 Simply include it on your HTML file:

 ```html
 <link rel="stylesheet" type="text/css" href="/path/siimple-colors/dist/siimple-colors.css">